rdmayo21/nta25/project-context.md

-# Voice Journal - Project Context
+# VoxJournal - Project Context

 ## Overview

-Voice Journal is a web application that allows users to record, transcribe, and analyze voice notes.
+VoxJournal is a web application that allows users to record, transcribe, and analyze voice notes.
 It offers a streamlined journaling experience where users can easily capture their thoughts via voice, review transcriptions, and get AI-generated overviews from their recordings.

 ## Tech Stack